vocdoni/docs/README.md

 We are developing our implementation using [Iden3](https://iden3.io), for having the best balance of decentralization vs scalability.

+Other identity schemes could eventually be integrated.

 ## Definitions
+_The following definitions are extensively referenced through the document_
 ### Actors
 `Voter`
 + A `voter` is the end user that will vote
 + Its digital representation we call it `identity`
-+ Inside the voting process is identified by a public key
++ Inside the voting process is identified by a `public key`
 + Can interact manage all interactions through a light client (web/app)

 `Organizer`